clarkdave/clarkdave.net/content/posts/2013-03-08-syntax-highlighting-in-nanoc.md

       layout 'post'
     end

+#### What if I don't use Markdown?

+That's OK.
+The `colourize_filter` operates on anything within `<code>` tags.
+So if you're writing your content with plain HTML, stick your code examples within `<code>` tags for the filter to work:

+    #!html
+    <pre><code>#!ruby
+    def meow
+      puts 'Miauuu'
+    end</code></pre>

 ### Styling the output

-When Pygments is run on a code block, it'll spit out a `<code>` tag and tokenize everything into `<span>` tags with classes.
-To actually get the colour highlight to work, you'll need some CSS.
+When Pygments is run on a code block, it'll tokenize everything into `<span>` tags with classes.
+To actually get the colour highlighting to work, you'll need some CSS.
 I actually couldn't find a nice collection of CSS for Pygments, but they are out there, and can be found [with some searching](https://www.google.com/search?q=pygments+css).

 The styles I use for the syntax highlighting on this blog are in [this gist](https://gist.github.com/clarkdave/5117910).